The History of St. Joseph Catholic Elementary

 St. Joseph Catholic Elementary School, located at the corner of Menard Street and Cardinal Drive, opened its doors in September of 1962 to welcome just under 300 boys and girls in grades K-6; two years later 7th grade was added.

 Currently the grade level configuration is Pre-K 4 through 7th grade.
 It was originally formed as a consolidation of elementary students from Mt.
 Carmel Academy and Thibodaux College, continuing a tradition of Catholic education in Thibodaux since 1855, when Pere Menard, the third pastor of St. Joseph Parish, established the first Catholic school in what is now the Diocese of Houma-Thibodaux.
 The pastor, Msgr.
 Raphael C. Labit, championed the cause for the new school, which was staffed by the Sisters of Mt.
 Carmel and a number of dedicated lay teachers.
 The classroom/administration building, convent and cafeteria building served as the school’s campus for many years.
 In 1977, the school added a multi-purpose building/gymnasium, a small classroom building in 1978, a music building in 1996, and an early childhood classroom and media center building in 2009.
-In the last several years, many enhancements have been made to the school plant and facilities including a new roof on the cafeteria, gymnasium, and 2nd and 3rd grade classroom building, new suspended ceilings and LED light fixtures in the main building, cafeteria, and 2nd and 3rd grade building, new flooring throughout the cafeteria, new LED lights in the gymnasium, upgrades to the electrical system and restrooms, a wrought iron fence surrounding the campus, a security camera surveillance system, an elevator in the main building, and numerous technology upgrades involving computers, iPads, and Promethean board installations in all classrooms.
+In the last several years, many enhancements have been made to the school plant and facilities including a new roof on the cafeteria, gymnasium, and 2nd and 3rd grade classroom building, new suspended ceilings and LED light fixtures in the main building, cafeteria, and 2nd and 3rd grade building, new flooring throughout the cafeteria, new LED lights in the gymnasium, upgrades to the electrical system and restrooms, a wrought iron fence surrounding the campus, a security camera surveillance system, an elevator in the main building, and numerous technology upgrades involving one-to-one Chromebooks and state-of-the-art Promethean board installations in all classrooms.
 A new playground structure was installed in the summer of 2018.

 St. Joseph Catholic Elementary is the educational ministry of St. Joseph Co-Cathedral Parish.
 The school is co-educational and exists to educate the youth of the area spiritually, morally, socially and academically, in a Christ-centered environment.
 Thirty-five lay teachers plus an administrative and support staff are dedicated to fostering self-discipline in its students by providing a values-oriented curriculum which fosters total growth and preparation for the future.